One Line Summary

 Opening Impression

 It asks what happens when the person sworn to uphold the law shares blood with those who routinely break it.
-From its first pages, the novel vibrates with unease — a world of uniforms, secrets, and blurred allegiances.
-Robotham’s writing feels lived-in and alert: dialogue clipped, emotional beats finely judged, and London rendered as both home and battlefield.
-Few crime novelists balance empathy and suspense as naturally as he does.
+From its first pages, the novel vibrates with unease, a world of uniforms, secrets and blurred allegiances.
+Robotham’s writing feels lived in and alert, with clipped dialogue, finely judged emotional beats and London rendered as both home and battlefield.

 Synopsis